Hanging Tomato Planters

 And Other Vegetables Too

-It turns out there are a couple of commercially available planters to do this.
-One very popular planter is the Topsy Turvy planter.
-This is designed to hold a single plant.
-If you are interested in more than one tomato plant, you might consider either the Topsy Turvy Tomato Tree, or an even more capable version is the Upside Down Tomato Garden, which holds more than one tomato plant and other herbs and vegetables as well.
+The two types we have used are listed below.
+The Topsy Turvy is designed for one plant but the even more capable version is the Upside Down Tomato Garden, which holds more than one tomato plant and other herbs and vegetables as well.

 Topsy Turvy Planter